Damilola-Adebiyi/letter-markup/README.md

 # letter-markup
-This is a quick test to work on text-formatting skills.
+This is a quick test to work on my text-formatting skills.